-Children will receive a fresh start daily, in line with our Christian ethos of forgiveness and fairness.
-However, children in class 1 will receive a fresh start after half a day / full day, depending on their maturity. (please see appendix 1)
+Children will receive a fresh start daily, in line with our Christian ethos and values of forgiveness and fairness.
+However, children in class 1 will receive a fresh start after half a day / full day, depending on their maturity.

-Beyond stage 3
+Beyond stage 3: